After action reports from December 16th, 1944 to January 24th 1945

 No change in company positions

 Company C sanded roads.
 Check mine field of Amonines.
-Built landing strip near La Batty, Cleared road for MSR to front.
+Built landing strip near La Batty (Beffe?), Cleared road for MSR to front.
 Marked bridges.

 Company D released from CCR.
 Checked roads